sveetch/djangocodemirror/docs/configurations.rst

 * This reproduces CodeMirror demo for ``css`` mode;
-* You can see ``matchBrackets`` and ``extraKeys`` that are CodeMirror parameters, the other one are internal parameter to define every required assets.
+* You can see ``matchBrackets`` and ``extraKeys`` that are CodeMirror parameters, the other ones are internal parameters to define every required assets.
 * ``modes`` define modes to load, here just ``css``;
-* ``addons`` define useful CodeMirror addons to load, addons may be required from some modes, some other ones are just for optional features;
+* ``addons`` define useful CodeMirror addons to load.
+Addons may be required from some modes, some other ones are just for optional features;
 * ``extra_css`` define some additional CSS stylesheets to load that are not themes.
-Here it is the ``show-hint`` addon CSS;
+Here it's the ``show-hint`` addon CSS;

 See ``djangocodemirror.settings`` file for more examples of configurations in ``CODEMIRROR_SETTINGS``.